 • Bachelor of Science in Engineering (B.E.) – Mechanical Engineering

-• Return to their academic studies with at least 12 credit units of coursework remaining toward their Bachelor of Science in Engineering degree requirements;
+• Return to studies following a work term with at least 12 credit units of coursework remaining towards the requirements of their Bachelor of Science in Engineering degree.

 Requirements